gurime/foodapp/Menu/steak.md

 ---
-title: "Steak"
+title: "Grilled Ribeye Steak"
-price: '13.99'
+price: '7.99'
 category: 'Steak'
-excerpt: "Home-made grilled steak with seasoning is a delicious and easy way to enjoy a juicy and flavorful steak."
+excerpt: "Grilled Ribeye Steak: Indulge in the rich, savory flavors of our Grilled Ribeye Steak.
+Our premium, hand-cut ribeye is seasoned to perfection with a blend of herbs and spices, then flame-grilled to your desired temperature."
 cover_image: '/img/steak.jpg'
 ---

+# Nutrition Facts

+### Serving Size: 1 Serving

 | Nutrient             | Amount   | % Daily Value* |
 |----------------------|---------:|---------------:|